pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 ![Run Job Template](images/8-chocolatey-configuration-job-run-1-successful.png)

-Scroll through the output and observe the values, you can see the configurations of the chocolatey client on the windows target, the enabled and disabled features, the installed packages (do you see the packages we installed in previous exercises?) as well as the sources from which we are installing packages (more on this later!).
+Scroll through the output and observe the values, you can see the configuration of the Chocolatey client on the Windows target, the enabled and disabled features, the installed packages (do you see the packages we installed in previous exercises?) as well as the sources from which we are installing packages (more on this later!).
 Note that this information is in a JSON format, so you can access individual values by traversing the object tree.
 For example if I am only interested in information on the installed packages to let's say generate a report of installed packages, I can use the `ansible_chocolatey.packages` key to access those values.

 <br>